Helping a School Make Contact with an Astronaut on the ISS

-John Keslo, W1MBG, Jamey Finchum, KC1ENX, and I (all members of the Nashua Area Radio Club) recently had the chance to again visit the Academy for Science and Design (ASD) in Nashua, New Hampshire to provide an Introduction to Amateur Radio for the students there.
-ASD’s goal is to be a world-class school that specializes in science, engineering, mathematics and design for students in grades 6-12.
+John Keslo, W1MBG, Jamey Finchum, KC1ENX, and I (all members of the Nashua Area Radio Club) recently had the chance to again visit the Academy for Science and Design (ASD) in Nashua, New Hampshire, to provide an Introduction to Amateur Radio for the students there.
+ASD’s goal is to be a world-class school specializing in science, engineering, mathematics, and design for students in grades 6-12.

-ASD periodically holds SPARK (Symposium Promoting Advancement of Real-world Knowledge) conferences, which enable ASD students to learn about areas which might help them to develop careers in Science, Technology, Engineering and/or Math (STEM).
+ASD periodically holds SPARK (Symposium Promoting Advancement of Real-world Knowledge) conferences, which enable ASD students to learn about areas that might help them to develop careers in Science, Technology, Engineering, and/or Math (STEM).

 The students at ASD are extremely bright and are highly motivated to develop STEM careers.
-We had about 65 students elect to attend the two sessions that we presented and the kids showed a lot of interested in our presentations.
+We had about 65 students elect to attend the two sessions that we presented, and the kids showed a lot of interest in our presentations.

-We also put together an HF GOTA station in the lobby of the school.
-This gave the kids a chance to get on the air and experience Amateur Radio first hand.
-After the kids got over the usual “mic-fright”, they had a lot of fun.
+We also put together an HF GOTA station in the school’s lobby.
+This allowed the kids to get on the air and experience Amateur Radio firsthand.
+After the kids got over the usual “mic fright,” they had a lot of fun.

-We are looking forward to our next opportunity to participate in ASD’s SPARK Day in the fall.
+We look forward to our next opportunity to participate in ASD’s SPARK Day in the fall.
 This is one of the most enjoyable events of the year for me.